ShadowTraffic/shadowtraffic-examples/README.md

 **Discussion**

-- Writes data to [Postgres](https://docs.shadowtraffic.io/reference/connections/postgres/) in the `testTable` table, which has one column `testColumn`.
-- ShadowTraffic will automatically create `testTable` if it doesn't yet exist.
-- `testColumn` the output of [oneOf](https://docs.shadowtraffic.io/reference/generators/oneOf/), which picks one of three emojis at random.
+This example writes events to a Postgres table named `testTable`, which has one column named `testColumn`.
+If this table doesn't exist when you start ShadowTraffic, it'll automatically create it for you. `testColumn` is a string, and it's value will be one of three random emojis.

 ---